dgcmPollard/MySQLTest/README.txt

 # Author: David Pollard (david@pollardsetfilles.com)

-This is a simple test project for a first repository in GitHub MySQL test is a real working python script that test access to NumPy, SciPy and a MySQL database
+This is a simple test project for a first repository in GitHub MySQL test is a real working python script that tests access to NumPy, SciPy and a MySQL database

 This project is unlikely to be useful to others.